hecunjie/Car_rental_problem/README.md

 Hope it could be helpful!

-The first algorithem I share is value iteration in jack car rental problem
+The first algorithem I share is value iteration in jack car rental problem.

+I used numpy to accelarate the computation.